The geometry of random walk isomorphism theorems: Introduction to supersymmetric integration

 It is both possible and useful to change between sets of generators in the sense of Definition~\ref{def:gens} without the even and odd generators changing together.
 Moreover, there is an extension of the usual change of variables formula that applies in this setting.
 This formula relies on the notion of \emph{superdeterminant} (or Berezinian) of a \emph{supermatrix} $M$:

 where the entries of $M$ are elements of a Grassmann algebra, the entries of the blocks $A$ and $D$ are even, the entries of the blocks $B$ and $C$ are odd, and $D$ is invertible.
 Invertibility means invertibility in the (commutative) algebra of even elements of the Grassmann algebra.
-The next result is~\cite[Theorem~2.1]{MR914369}. \begin{theorem} Suppose $y_{i}=y_{i}(\V{x},\V{\xi})$ and $\eta_{i} = \eta_{i}(\V{x},\V{\xi})$ are a set of generators.
+The next result is~\cite[Theorem~2.1]{MR914369}.
+In the theorem rapid decay means each of the coefficient functions of $F$ have rapid decay. \begin{theorem} Suppose $y_{i}=y_{i}(\V{x},\V{\xi})$ and $\eta_{i} = \eta_{i}(\V{x},\V{\xi})$ are a set of generators.
 Then for any $F$ with sufficiently rapid decay,

 where $M$ is of the form in \eqref{eq:sdet} with entries $A_{ij} = \ddp{y_{i}}{x_{j}}$, $B_{ij} = \ddp{y_{i}}{\xi_{j}}$, $C_{ij} = \ddp{\eta_{i}}{x_{j}}$, $D_{ij} = \ddp{\eta_{i}}{\xi_{j}}$. \end{theorem}